-Electronic Communications between Employees, Students, and Parents Policy DH district are prohibited.
-Employees are not required to provide students with their personal phone number or email address.
+Electronic Communications between Employees, Students, and Parents Policy DH

 A certified or licensed employee, or any other employee designated in writing by the superintendent or a campus principal, may use electronic communications with students who are currently enrolled in the district.
 The employee must comply with the provisions outlined below.
-Electronic communications between all other employees and students who are enrolled in the